 5 Oral Histories Doing Captioning Right

 Oral histories are timeless resources that paint a picture of the real human experiences and emotions of past events.
+In this blog, we cover 5 examples of oral history project who are using captioning to engage their audience in new ways.

 The stories captured through oral history projects are incredibly important.
 They serve as resources for both education and research.
 So why shouldn’t we caption them?